nrt-library/nrt-library/pages/pattern_classification/support_vector_machines.md

 ### Code Implementations

-* A python based implementation of SVM using scikit-learn:
+* This is a blogpost that walks us through how we might implement SVMs using python's scikit-learn machine learning package.
-<a href="https://stackabuse.com/implementing-svm-and-kernel-svm-with-pythons-scikit-learn/" target="_blank"> Implementing SVM and Kernel SVM with Python's Scikit-Learn.</a>
+<a href="https://stackabuse.com/implementing-svm-and-kernel-svm-with-pythons-scikit-learn/" target="_blank"> Guide to implementing SVM and Kernel SVM with Python's Scikit-Learn.</a>

-Here’s another jupyter notebook based python implementation of SVMs using scikit-learn:
+* Here’s another jupyter notebook based python implementation of SVMs using scikit-learn:
 <a href="https://www.learnopencv.com/svm-using-scikit-learn-in-python/" target="_blank">SVM using Scikit-Learn in Python.</a>

+* This is a jupyter notebook that describes kernel methods that are useful in SVMs and RVMs (relational vector machines).
+This is a companion to chapter 7 of Bishop's textbook, [Pattern Recognition and Machine Learning](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf).
+I recommend reading the chapter while looking at this codebase.
+[Jupyter notebook showcasing Kernel methods](https://nbviewer.jupyter.org/github/ctgk/PRML/blob/master/notebooks/ch06_Kernel_Methods.ipynb)

-### Blogs & Articles
+### Blogs

 This blog post is a nice overview that starts with easy intuitions and walks through the hairy-looking mathematical underpinnings with nice geometric interpretations:
 * <a href="https://www.jeremyjordan.me/support-vector-machines/#:~:text=Image%20credit">Support Vector Machines.

+### Papers

 Here are 2 papers that employ SVMs in NLP and cognitive neuroscience settings:
-* <a href="https://www.aclweb.org/anthology/N04-1030/" target="_blank">Shallow Semantic Parsing using Support Vector Machines.</a>
+- <a href="https://www.aclweb.org/anthology/N04-1030/" target="_blank">Shallow Semantic Parsing using Support Vector Machines.</a>

-* <a href="https://www.ncbi.nlm.nih.gov/pubmed/20112242" target="_blank">Effective functional mapping of fMRI data with support-vector machines.</a>
+- <a href="https://www.ncbi.nlm.nih.gov/pubmed/20112242" target="_blank">Effective functional mapping of fMRI data with support-vector machines.</a>

+* This is a paper that describes how to do functional mapping of fMRI data using support vector machines.
+Good example of how this method can be used to find temporal or spatial structure in neural data.
+[Effective Functional Mapping of fMRI Data with Support-Vector Machines](https://onlinelibrary.wiley.com/doi/pdf/10.1002/hbm.20955)

 {% include links.html %}